MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_ConnectingThirdParty.md

   Not currently.
 Only the default baseline settings are supported.

-- **I have applied DV measurement following the above process—should I also upload DV monitoring tags at the ad level?**
+- **I have applied DV measurement following the above processâ€”should I also upload DV monitoring tags at the ad level?**

   No, this could lead to double counting of impressions.
 Activating the integration and uploading DV monitoring tags will result in DV reporting and billing issues.